wing5wong/artisan-whs-static/source/_events/2026-03-22_student-achievement-conferences-bookings-open-at-5pm.md

 WHANGANUI HIGH SCHOOL
 STUDENT ACHIEVEMENT CONFERENCES

-**BOOKINGS OPEN at 5pm on MONDAY 23 MARCH**
+**BOOKINGS are now OPEN**

-To book an interview AFTER 5pm on Monday 23 March, click the following link:
+To book an interview, click the following link:
 👉 [https://www.schoolinterviews.co.nz/ ](https://www.schoolinterviews.co.nz/)
 ('Event Code' is needed from the Interim Report, emailed to you on 21 March)

 When: Tuesday 31 March and Wednesday 1 April, 2026
 Times: 3.00pm to 8.30pm (with dinner hour 5.00pm - 6.00pm)